- Plans include acquisition of 30 additional Tesla Semi trucks

 - 20 of the new Tesla trucks will operate from the recently-announced Surrey, BC distribution centre – this site will include the first fully electric Walmart fleet base globally

-TORONTO, September 6, 2018 – Walmart Canada today announced plans to power its fleet using 100 per cent alternative power by 2028.
+Mississauga, ON, September 6, 2018 – Walmart Canada today announced plans to power its fleet using 100 per cent alternative power by 2028.
 To meet that goal, the company has announced plans to acquire an additional 30 Tesla 18-wheeler semi-trucks, building on its original order of 10 trucks in November 2017.
 With 40 Tesla Semis in total, the company will feature one of the largest electrified fleets planned by a company in Canada and will reach an initial milestone to convert 20 per cent of Walmart’s fleet to electric power by 2022.

 The move comes as Walmart Canada continues to put sustainability at the forefront of its business operations, finding new and innovative ways to reduce its carbon footprint while continuing to focus on the critical issue of driver safety.

 The first 20 Tesla Semis will be used to support Walmart Canada’s fleet base in Mississauga, Ontario.
 The remaining 20 trucks will be allocated to the company’s recently-announced Surrey, British Columbia sustainable fulfillment centre, which is set to open in 2022.
 This state-of-the-art facility will feature a fully electric Walmart fleet base, a first for Walmart internationally.